10 Paid Summer Research Programs for High School Students

 Location: Texas Tech University, Lubbock, TX

-Eligibility: Juniors and seniors who are at least 17 years of age
+Eligibility: High school juniors and seniors who are at least 17 years old

-This well-known top-tier research program at Texas Tech University only accepts 12 students per year with an undergraduate acceptance rate of less than 3%.
-Selected high school students get to conduct research and receive guidance from faculty while working on one of seven research areas.
-Subject areas include nutritional science, computer science, mechanical engineering, history, and more.
+This prestigious, top-tier research program at Texas Tech University accepts only 12 students each year, with an undergraduate acceptance rate of less than 3%.
+Selected high school students have the opportunity to conduct research and receive mentorship from faculty while working in one of seven research areas.
+These subject areas include nutritional science, computer science, mechanical engineering, history, and more.

-This is a prestigious and advanced program diving into what conducting research is like, while making a great addition to your college application.
+This advanced program dives into what conducting research is like while making a great addition to your college application.
 Read our in-depth rundown of the benefits of applying for this program.

 Location: Stanford University, Stanford, CA

-Eligibility: High school juniors and seniors aged at least 16 with U.S. citizenship or permanent residency are eligible to apply!
+Eligibility: High school juniors and seniors aged at least 16 with U.S. citizenship or permanent residency.

 SIMR is a competitive and prestigious program in which 50 high school students work in a six-week research program within a Stanford lab alongside faculty, postdoc students, and researchers on medically-oriented research projects.
 Students get to train at eight medical research institutes specializing in bioengineering, stem cell and regenerative medicine, genetics and genomics, neurobiology, immunology, cardiovascular biology, bioinformatics, and cancer biology.

-Through the program, students learn about laboratory safety, general laboratory skills, how to perform in-depth research, and how to develop and present a poster highlighting scientific results.
-Students receive guidance from a mentor in a state-of-the-art laboratory allowing for experiential learning in their medical research journey.
+Through the program, you will learn about laboratory safety, general laboratory skills, in-depth research, and developing and presenting a poster highlighting scientific results.
+You’ll also receive guidance from a mentor in a state-of-the-art laboratory, allowing them to experience experiential learning during their medical research journey.

 Location: Massachusetts Institute of Technology (MIT), Cambridge, MA